 1 Care and Protection of Children

 All children in the Home have experienced very difficult circumstances in their families.
-Most are there because of unbearable home situations with extreme poverty coupled with alcoholic parents or a single parent.
+Most of them have been taken in because of unbearable home situations with extreme poverty coupled with alcoholic parents or a single parent.
 At Shishu, we ensure that all the children feel safe and secure.
 The most important feature of the Shishu Mandir Home is the warm and child-oriented atmosphere.
 They experience an attitude of benevolence and understanding which they have never experienced before.
 There is absolutely no physical punishment.
 Discipline is achieved by extra tasks and deprivation of cherished things.
-The staff are addressed as 'Aunty' and the children call each other 'Akka' and 'Anna' and in fact develop a feeling of sister and brotherhood between them.
+The staff is addressed as 'Aunty' and the children call each other 'Akka' and 'Anna' and in fact develop a feeling of sister and brotherhood between them.
 Children who have suffered abuse are counseled and gently transitioned into a new life.
-Special care is taken to ensure that nutritious warm meals are provided to the children.
+Nutritious tasty warm meals are provided to the children.
 Clean bathrooms, beds, a separate cupboard and drawer for each child are also ensured.

-After school, activities like playing games, going to the park or a cultural event are also encouraged and followed.
-For this we enlist volunteers, mainly from Germany, who spend a minimum of six months at Shishu.
-The volunteers engage the children with a range of creative activities.
-If a child displays an extraordinary talent in any particular field, this is encouraged with special lessons.
-Completing their schooling does not mean that the children are sent out.
-It is felt that their intellectual and psychological development is incomplete.
+After school, activities like playing games, going to the park or a cultural event are the enjoyments of the afternoon.
+If a child displays an extraordinary talent in any field, this is encouraged with special lessons.
+Completing their schooling does not mean that the children have to leave the Home.
+It is felt that their intellectual and psychological development is incomplete, as for all children of that age.
 They require further support in order to stand on their own feet.
 Consequently they stay on while pursuing their higher education and usually, until they are employed.

 The efforts we take for offering them a safe and loving family environment becomes apparent, when the children have to leave.
 It usually is a tearful parting and they continue to spend their weekends at the Shishu.